 Per the GaPSC Educator Preparation Rule 505-3-.77, the ETS Performance-Based Assessment for School Leaders will be used as a certification requirement for Educational Leadership Tier II.

 It is important to note that admission to and completion of Tier II does not ensure employment in a leadership position.
 Under state law, completion of an approved Tier II Educational Leadership program will not lead to additional pay until employed by a local Unit of Administration (LUA) in a leadership position that requires Tier II certification.

 Concentration: School Administration, 33 Credit Hours

-For Students Holding Level 5 (or NL-5) Certification and Seeking PL-6 Certification.
+For students holding Tier I Educational Leadership Certification and seeking Tier II Educational Leadership Certification.
 The Program is administered through the Cohort Process, and the course sequence is prescribed and provided to candidates at orientation.
-The Residency is a performance-based internship, which is guided cooperatively by the university and the school/district partner.
+The 750 required hours of clinical practice are embedded throughout coursework, and are guided cooperatively by the university and the school/district partner.